xRiku/react-queens-blood/README.md

 <img src=".github/join_game.png">

-After clicking the `Join Game` button, the game will start.
+After clicking on the `Join Game` button, the game will start.
 The player that creates the room will always be Player 1.

 ### 📜 Rules